wborgeaud/blog/content/posts/centralized-rollups.md

 ### Regulatory issues
 A centralized rollup would be more vulnerable to regulatory pressure than a decentralized system.
-IANAL so I don’t have clear insight on how serious this concern is.
+It is hard to estimate how serious this concern is.
 My first thought is that regulators should have enough work with all the scammy things going on in crypto before attacking legitimate use cases like rollups.
 In any case, centralized rollups are not bound to a given server.
 In case of regulatory issues, it is trivial to just change the location of the rollup server.

 ### Downtime
 It is inevitable that any centralized system will experience downtime at some point.
-Many precautions can be taken to reduce the frequency and length of such downtimes, but it wouldn’t be realistic to claim they will never happen.
-To me this is the only issue with centralized rollups that can’t be fixed without adding some significant overhead.
+Many precautions can be taken to reduce the frequency and length of such downtimes, but it would be unrealistic to claim they will never happen.
+To me this is the only issue with centralized rollups that cannot be fixed without adding some significant overhead or decentralization.
 Note that downtimes aren’t particularly risky for users since, as long as the L1 is up, the escape hatch would allow them to leave the L2.

 ## Advantages